Tiendil/feeds.fun/README.md

 - `DomainProcessor` — extract domain and subdomains from URL and saves them as tags.
 - `NativeTagsProcessor` — save tags that are received with the feed entry.
-- `OpenAIChat35Processor` — asks OpenAI chatgpt-3.5 to detect tags.
+- `OpenAIGeneralProcessor` — asks OpenAI ChatGPT to detect tags.
+Currently, it is the most powerful processor.
+Must-have if you want to use Feed Fun in full power.
-- `OpenAIChat35FunctionsProcessor` — new version of `OpenAIChat35Processor` that uses OpenAI chatgpt-3.5 functions to detect tags.
+- `UpperCaseTitleProcessor` — detect news with uppercase titles and marks them with `upper-case-title` tag.

 # Development